 From the microplastics taking over our oceans to the health concerns related to the toxicity released from plastic packagings, there are a number of reasons to try living a plastic-free life.
-Even though adapting to a plastic-free life can be tedious, difficult and definitely a long-term plan, many brands Top 10 Switches to Make For a Plastic-Free and finding suitable alternatives to the material, making our lives easier, healthier and happier!
+Even though adapting to a plastic-free life can be tedious, difficult and definitely a long-term plan, many brands are ditching plastic products and finding suitable alternatives to the material, making our lives easier, healthier and happier!
 There are small actions you can take to reduce the plastic you use, but having great alternatives to the products you are used to is a great advantage!
 Today we talk about 7 great products and packaging alternatives that have replaced plastic with biodegradable material!
 Take a look!

 1. Plastic-free six-pack rings! -